Infn8Loop/pprgs-ai-framework/README.md

 - Paul Christiano (Iterated Amplification)
 - Anthropic (Constitutional AI)
 - The broader AI safety research community
+- The Free Software Foundation and the open-source community

 **Dedicated to all sentient beings who will inherit the future we create today.**